15 Amazingly Cool Things To Do In Richmond VA

 The premier destination hotel in Richmond, The Jefferson once sported alligators in the Courtyard fountain.
 Built by Tobacco magnate, Major Lewis Ginter, it was and remains opulent lodging built for tycoons.

 If you’ve got the bucks and want to check one of 33 Forbes 5-Star and AAA 5-Diamond hotels in the country off of your list, here’s your chance.
-Weekend discount rooms from $255, weekday room rates from $345.
+Check website for current rates.